hannahakonen/physio-cybersecurity/README.md

 The domain environment including Windows server 2022 and Windows 10 workstations is simulated in VMware with virtual machines and the vulnerabilities are scanned with a Kali Linux machine.

-The company has introduction and appointment web pages (see repository physio-web-pages).
+The company has introduction and appointment [web pages](https://github.com/hannahakonen/physio-web-pages/tree/main).

 The company processes customers' health data, which requires understanding and guidance on laws related to cybersecurity.